-What are potential drawbacks to a wire transfer?
+What are potential drawbacks to a wire transfer with a bank?

-- Banks aren’t fast.
-Layers of networks and bureaucracy can result in up to five days of processing for a typical wire transfer at your bank.
+- Speed.
+Banks have layers of networks and bureaucracy that can take up to five days for a typical wire transfer.

-- Banks offer limited delivery.
+- Limited delivery.
 Wire transfers are typically bank to bank.
 If you don’t have an account, some online specialists offer intermediary accounts for delivery from a bank.

-- Banks are expensive.
+- Cost.
 Fees can range from $20 to $60 a transfer, sometimes on both ends.
 If you’re receiving money internationally, you’ll often see high markups on the exchange rate to boot.

-- Banks limit transfer amounts.
-And maximum transfers can vary widely among domestic and international accounts, not to mention the banks themselves.
+- Limited transfer amounts.
+Maximum transfer amounts vary widely among domestic and international accounts.

-- Banks require the details.
+- Details.
 ID, forms, in-store requirements — banks simply don’t offer the intuitive process you’ll find with most online specialists.